T52 (Acetazolamide 125 mg)

 Pill imprint T52 has been identified as Acetazolamide 125 mg.

-Acetazolamide is used in the treatment of mountain sickness / altitude sickness; pseudotumor cerebri; hydrocephalus; glaucoma; edema (and more), and belongs to the drug classes carbonic anhydrase inhibitor anticonvulsants, carbonic anhydrase inhibitors.
+Acetazolamide is used in the treatment of mountain sickness / altitude sickness; pseudotumor cerebri; hydrocephalus; edema; glaucoma (and more), and belongs to the drug classes carbonic anhydrase inhibitor anticonvulsants, carbonic anhydrase inhibitors.
 Risk cannot be ruled out during pregnancy.
-Acetazolamide 125 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Acetazolamide 125 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 125 mg